erikthedeveloper/example-react-product-gallery/README.md

+_NOTE: To any who stumble onto this, this is sandbox project that I've been using to experiment with various Javascript and React-related goodies.
+It may or may not be live to play with in its current state at https://react-product-gallery.herokuapp.com/.
+This README reflects the initial state of this example project repo._

 # React Product Gallery

 For this demo project, you will build a product gallery using React.
 The finished product should look visually similar to that of the provided mock ups as well as satisfy the requirements described the in the specs below.